jlevesy/envconfig/README.md

 define your very own `Setter` or `SetterFunc`, and add it to your setter collection at initialization.

+Be careful however, because setting a invalid value using the `reflect` library might result in a panic !

 ## Todo

-- [ ] Control structure expanding using struct tags
+- [x] Control structure expanding using struct tags
 - [ ] Support custom environment variable names using tags
 - [ ] Better structure loop detection